 Risk factors for implant failure include:

-- Residual bacteria in the implant site (from previous infection or periodontal disease)
+- Residual bacteria in the implant site, often from prior infection or periodontal disease

 - Compromised bone quality or quantity